 - Discrete Services APIs

-Download your microservices architecture eBook (pictured on the left) to learn how to future-proof your insurance organizations' software.
+Access our eBook: Microservices Architecture and the Insurance Paradigm Shift to learn how to future-proof your insurance organizations' software.

-One of the greatest advantages of a cloud-based microservice architecture for an insurance policy administration system is the seamless integration and use of common third-party content and service providers.
+One of the greatest advantages of a cloud-based microservices architecture for an insurance policy administration system is the seamless integration and use of common third-party content and service providers.

 - ISO ERC

 Policy Administration Systems

 A cloud-based insurance policy administration system coupled with microservices architecture mitigates the need for a complete system overhaul.
 Carriers can continue to leverage their existing policy administration system by just replacing costly and time-consuming components like rating and document production.
 They can also extend these same components (APIs) to their channel partner platforms.